SelfCareMap

 6. Improves Circulation

-Warm water immersion naturally boosts blood flow, and the magnesium in Epsom salt may further support vascular health by helping to prevent arterial calcification and reduce inflammation.
-Better circulation means more oxygen and nutrients delivered to your tissues—and that means more energy and vitality.
+Warm water immersion naturally boosts blood flow by dilating blood vessels.
+The magnesium in Epsom salt may further support vascular health by helping to prevent arterial calcification and reduce inflammation within the blood vessels.

 How to Take the Perfect Epsom Salt Bath

 Ready to try it?
-Here’s a simple guide:
+To get the most out of your soak, follow this simple guide:

-• Soak for 12–20 minutes—long enough to absorb the minerals, but not so long that you overheat or dehydrate.
+• Soak for 12 to 20 minutes.
+This is long enough to absorb the minerals and relax the muscles, but not so long that you dehydrate your skin or feel dizzy.

-• Hydrate before and after—drink a glass of water to support the detox process.
+• Hydrate before and after.
+Drink a full glass of water before entering the bath and another after you exit to support the detox process and replace fluids lost through sweating.

 A Word of Caution

-While Epsom salt baths are safe for most people, those with kidney problems, heart conditions, low blood pressure, or diabetes should consult a doctor before regular use.
-Pregnant individuals should also check with their healthcare provider, though many find Epsom salt baths safe and soothing in moderation.
+While Epsom salt baths are safe for most people, there are some precautions to consider.
+Those with kidney problems, heart conditions, low blood pressure, or diabetes should consult a doctor before regular use, as magnesium absorption can interfere with certain medications or health conditions.
+Pregnant individuals should also check with their healthcare provider, though many find Epsom salt baths safe and soothing for pregnancy aches when used in moderation.

 Make It a Ritual